Spain's wealth gap widens in economic crisis

 The number of severely poor people has doubled since the beginning of the economic slump in 2008, according to Caritas, a global charity run by the Catholic Church, in its 2012 annual report published on Thursday.

-More than 6 percent of Spain's population, or around 3 million people, lived on 307 euros ($410) a month or less last year, Caritas said.
+More than 6 percent of Spain's population, or around 3 million people, lived on 307 euros (257 pounds) a month or less last year, Caritas said.

 The top fifth most wealthy in Spain were seven and a half times richer than the bottom 20 percent, the deepest divide in Europe, Caritas said.